ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 PX4 System change to Remove #ifdefs from the IO timers
-message: PX4 System change to Remove #ifdefs from the IO timers

    Update the comment, to explain how to achive a different perescale value.